France Rivet, B.Sc.

 To be ready to leave at any moment,

 To conceive new projects again and always,

 In one word, it is to live one’s life and to build it.

 It is at this precise instant that France made the decision to end her IT career and to dedicate her time and skills to make the Arctic better know.
-In May 2007, Polar Horizons was founded.
+A few months later, in May 2007, Polar Horizons was founded.

 Polar Horizons' Beginnings

 For the first few years, France concentrated her efforts on sharing the images and stories she had brought back from the Arctic.
 She learned the ropes of creating photo exhibits: Somerset Island: White Ghosts Country, Far North Scenery and Arctic Wildlife Encounters, some of which had over 15 different venues in Western Quebec and Eastern Ontario.
 She visited libraries and primary schools and returned home with regained energy from the children’s excitement and endless questions.

 She spent countless hours making art cards and designing a collection of five notebooks with photographs highlighting the beauties of the North and of nature.

 Reconnecting with her passion for historical research